 In the end, LLMs and Generative AI are not the same.
 While not all generative AI tools are based on LLMs, LLMs themselves are a type of generative AI.

 The future of large language models (LLMs) is indeed promising for various sectors and industries.
-They are continuously improving, enhancing their ability to comprehend and respond to human language.
+Moreover, they are continuously improving, enhancing their ability to comprehend and respond to human language.
 In the near future, their efficiency will reach a level where they can be utilized on a wide range of devices, from smartphones to compact gadgets.

 What's more, these LLMs will specialize in various fields, such as healthcare or legal matters, providing expert assistance.
 But their capabilities won't be limited to text.
 They'll be able to process images and sounds, and they'll be compatible with numerous languages globally.